 Approved by the Postmaster General

-The US Postal Service requires that approved curbside locking mailboxes pass a strict program consisting of twelve separate tests that MailCase passed with flying colors.
+The US Postal Service requires that approved curbside locking mailboxes pass a strict program consisting of twelve separate tests.
+MailCase has passed all of these tests.
 These tests include:

 - Testing the mailbox for normal operation at temperature extremes

 - Abrasion tests for the durability of the exterior finish coating

 - Salt spray tests to test for corrosion resistance

 - Impact tests to prove the strength of the mailbox

 The process of getting locking mailbox designs approved by the US Postmaster General is difficult, expensive, and time-consuming.
 Federal law requires two things: